patooworld/vsixvhax/Installation.md

 ### From Source

 If you want to contribute to vshaxe, or just prefer working directly from source, you can follow these steps to install vshaxe from GitHub.
-Note that building vshaxe frequently requires the latest [nightly build of Haxe](http://build.haxe.org/builds/haxe/).
+Note that building vshaxe often requires the latest [nightly build of Haxe](http://build.haxe.org/builds/haxe/).

 1. Navigate to the extensions folder (`C:\Users\<username>\.vscode\extensions` on Windows, `~/.vscode/extensions` otherwise)
 2. Remove the existing marketplace installation of vshaxe if present, since it would override the version checked out from source (a folder named `nadako.vshaxe-<version>`).